Public Relations and Digital Communications

 What’s more, studying for a master’s degree in public relations and digital communications at Salford means you’ll be given the opportunity to network with practicing creatives across our exciting MediaCity campus.

-You can sign-up to an Open Day, or follow us on Twitter and read real news created by our students #JournalismAtSalford.
+You can sign up to an Open Day, or follow us on X and read Salford Now to find stories created by our students.

 International applicants: Please check the international intakes page for the latest information and application details.